sjin09/TreeOfLife/README.md

-# Code accompanying *Germline and somatic mutational processes across the Tree of Life*
+# Code accompanying *Germline and somatic mutational processes across the tree of life*

 Preprint available is at bioRxiv, .